msalemor/sk-summarizer-pattern/README.md

 ## Frontend

+**Note:** I've kept most of the code in the `frontend/src/App.tsx`` file for simpler understanding.

-- Bun
+- Bun javascript runtime and all-in-one tool
 - React
   - Axios
   - React-markdown
+- TailwindCSS

 ## Server

 - .NET 7 C# Minimal API
+- Semantic Kernel (still in Preview)
+- Middleware:
   - Static Files
-- Semantic Kernel
+  - CORS

-## Required server environment variables
+## Required Server environment variables

+**Note:** To ge these values, you will need an Azure OpenAI account and deploy a GPT model to a region.

-On the `server` folder, you will need to create a `.env` file and add the following values:
+On the `server` folder, you will need to create a `.env` file and set the following values:

 ```bash
 DEPLOYMENT_NAME=<MODEL_NAME>